Will Voigt

-William Voigt (born August 18, 1976) is an American basketball coach who is currently serving as an assistant coach of the Brigham Young University (BYU) men's basketball team.
+William Voigt (born August 18, 1976) is an American basketball coach who is currently serving as an associate head coach of the Boise State men's basketball team.
 Voigt has held various coaching roles at the professional, minor league, and collegiate levels in the United States and in other countries, including coaching in the 2016 Summer Olympics.
-Immediately prior to joining the Cougars, Voigt was head coach of the Austin Spurs of the NBA G League.
+Immediately prior to joining the Cougars, Voigt was associate head coach for the BYU Cougars.

 Early life

 Voigt grew up in Cabot, Vermont and attended Cabot High School, where he played varsity basketball and soccer.
 He attended Pomona College in California, lettering in soccer, and graduating with a degree in political science.